 • The deputy DSLs will be trained to the same standard as the DSLs.
 In the absence of the DSL, the functions of the DSL will be carried out by the deputy DSL.
-In this policy, reference to the DSL includes the deputy DSL where the DSL is unavailable.
+In this policy, reference to the DSL includes the deputy DSLwhere the DSL is unavailable.

-Responsibilities of the Governing Body in the management of safeguarding
+Responsibilities of the Governing Body in the management of safeguarding all requirements outlined in Part two of Keeping Children Safe in Education, including that:

-The GB will ensure that it (and, as appropriate, the School's leadership team and all staff) comply(/ies) with all requirements outlined in Part two of Keeping Children Safe in Education, including that:
+The GB will ensure that it (and, as appropriate, the School's leadership team and all staff) comply(/ies) with